 On June 16, Convention 189 was approved by 396 votes in favour, 16 against and 63 abstentions.
 The accompanying Recommendation was even more overwhelmingly approved with 434 votes in favour, 8 against and 42 abstentions.

-- Read the news on the International Trade Union Confederation (ITUC) website: New International Convention on Domestic Workers Rights Must Be Respected by Governments.
+- Read the news on the ITUC website: New International Convention on Domestic Workers Rights Must Be Respected by Governments.

 - Read the ILO press release.